Rajadeepan/kube-batch/doc/design/Benchmarking.md

    - The Latency for <b> binding the pod to node (schedule to run) </b>

 ## Code changes to be done
-  1) modifiy the kube-mark startup script to bring up kube-batch scheduler along with the external kubernetes cluster.
+  1) Modify the kube-mark startup script to bring up kube-batch scheduler along with the external kubernetes cluster.
 Create CRDs for    podgroup and queue.
   2) Run the density/latency test 3k pods on 100 (fake) nodes with default scheduler and batch scheduler.
   3) Print out the metrics.